 Build your inner strength.
 Take the time to listen in the quiet to your inner truth and decide who you want to become, what you value, and where you choose to invest your time.
 When we become a stranger to our own desires, our confidence suffers.
 When we know who we are and what we desire, we build the muscle of our own soul.

 Reach out for help.
 Whether that be from a mentor or counselor, spiritual teacher or coach, I am a firm believer in seeking help.
 To heal and build your personal boundaries, I recommend finding support and guidance from someone you respect who has overcome and reached levels where you yourself would like to climb.
-We need a network of support, and role models to inspire, to give us strength to overcome the addictions we have to external, temporary fulfillment.
+We need a network of support, and role models to inspire, to give us the strength to overcome the addictions we have to external, temporary fulfillment.

-Learn the art of self acceptance.
-Even more than self esteem, research is now showing that self-acceptance makes the difference in healthy relationships, not to mention peace of mind and the reaching of our dreams and goals.
-When we are self accepting, we view ourself as an organically good person worthy of love.
+Learn the art of self-acceptance.
+Even more than self-esteem, research is now showing that self-acceptance makes the difference in healthy relationships, not to mention peace of mind and the reaching of our dreams and goals.
+When we are self-accepting, we view ourself as an organically good person worthy of love.
 Imagine living freely without needing to prove yourself or outshine others?
 Accepting ourselves and being kind to ourselves relieves us from excessive reassurance seeking and enmeshing tendencies.

 Nurture your higher power within.
-Most find that some type of spiritual study and practice, which can mean different things to many people, provides the ultimate freedom and emotional self reliance.
+Most find that some type of spiritual study and practice, which can mean different things to many people, provides the ultimate freedom and emotional self-reliance.
 Seeking external sources of power can be likened to idol worshipping, leaving us perpetually empty and in a vicious cycle of yet another fix.
 Connecting to our source gives us access to an endless wellspring of inspiration and strength, wisdom and peace.